syncfusion-content/xamarin-docs/Xamarin/CircularGauge/Getting-Started.md

 # Getting Started

-This section explains the steps required to configure the [`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.SfCircularGauge.html), and also explains the steps required to add basic elements of [`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.SfCircularGauge.html) through various APIs available within it.
+This section explains the steps required to configure the [`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.SfCircularGauge.html), and also explains the steps required to add basic elements to [`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.SfCircularGauge.html) through various APIs available within it.

-## Adding Circular Gauge Reference
+## Adding circular gauge reference

-Refer this [article](https://help.syncfusion.com/xamarin/introduction/download-and-installation) to know how to obtain and reference Essential Studio components in your solution; then refer [this](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfcirculargauge) link to know about the assemblies required for adding CircularGauge to your project.
+Refer this [article](https://help.syncfusion.com/xamarin/introduction/download-and-installation) to know how to obtain and reference Essential Studio components in your solution; then refer [this](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfcirculargauge) link to know about the assemblies required for adding circular gauge to your project.

-I> After adding the reference, currently, an additional step is required for iOS and UWP projects.
-We need to create an instance of the `SfGaugeRenderer` in iOS and UWP projects as shown in this [KB article.](https://www.syncfusion.com/kb/8271)
+I> After adding the reference, an additional step is required for iOS and UWP projects.
+You should create an instance of the `SfGaugeRenderer` in iOS and UWP projects as shown in this [KB article.](https://www.syncfusion.com/kb/8271)

-I> For UWP alone, one more additional step is required if the project is built in release mode with .NET Native tool chain enabled.
-You can refer the [KB article](https://www.syncfusion.com/kb/8272) for more details.
+I> For UWP alone, one more additional step is required if the project is built-in release mode with .NET Native tool chain enabled.
+You can refer to this [KB article](https://www.syncfusion.com/kb/8272) for more details.

 ### Adding namespace for the assemblies